USEPA/Air-Trends-Report/etrends_2017/README.md

 ## Description

-EPA released its 2016 annual air trends report in the form of an interactive web application (https://gispub.epa.gov/air/trendsreport/2017/).
+EPA publishes an annual air trends report in the form of an interactive web application (https://gispub.epa.gov/air/trendsreport/2017/).
 The report features a suite of visualization tools that allow the user to:

 * Learn about air pollution and how it can affect our health and environment.
 * Compare key air emissions to gross domestic product, vehicle miles traveled, population, and energy consumption back to 1970.